Sons of Union Veterans of the Civil War: 21st century

 As of early 2021, SUVCW has 31 Departments and more than 240 community-based Camps.
 Membership stands at approximately 6,400 men.
-The organization is headed by a Commander-in-Chief, who is elected annually during the National Encampment for a one-year term.
-In collaboration with members of the SUVCW Council of Administration, the Commander-in-Chief is responsible for the overall operations of the organization.
+The organization is headed by a Commander-in-Chief, elected annually during the National Encampment for a one-year term.
+In collaboration with members of the SUVCW Council of Administration, the Commander-in-Chief is responsible for the organization's overall operations.

 In response to the COVID-19 pandemic and to protect the health and well-being of its members, SUVCW held its first-ever virtual Annual National Encampment on October 24, 2020.

-In 2017, the Internal Revenue Service of the United States Government granted SUVCW and all of its subordinate structures (Camps, Departments, SVR Military Districts and SVR Units) tax-exempt status under Internal Revenue Code Section 501(c)(3), meaning that donors can deduct from their federal tax returns contributions made to SUVCW and/or its subordinate structures and that SUVCW and its subordinate structures are qualified to receive tax deductible bequests, legacies, devises, transfers and gifts.
+In 2017, the Internal Revenue Service of the United States Government granted SUVCW and all of its subordinate structures (Camps, Departments, SVR Military Districts, and SVR Units) tax-exempt status under Internal Revenue Code Section 501(c)(3), meaning that donors can deduct from their federal tax returns contributions made to SUVCW or its subordinate structures and that SUVCW and its subordinate structures are qualified to receive tax-deductible bequests, legacies, devises, transfers, and gifts.

-SUVCW played an active and high-profile role during many events that were organized nationwide and around the world between 2011 and 2015 to commemorate the 150th anniversary of the Civil War.
+SUVCW played an active and high-profile role during many events organized nationwide and worldwide between 2011 and 2015 to commemorate the 150th anniversary of the Civil War.

 Membership

 Full membership in the SUVCW is open to any man, 14 years of age and older (6 to 14 for Junior members), who:

-Associate membership is available to men who do not have the ancestry to qualify for hereditary membership, but who demonstrate a genuine interest in the Civil War and agree to support the purpose and objectives of the SUVCW and is still subject to the second and third provisions of hereditary eligibility.
+Associate membership is available to men who do not have the ancestry to qualify for hereditary membership but who demonstrate a genuine interest in the Civil War and agree to support the purpose and objectives of the SUVCW and is still subject to the second and third provisions of hereditary eligibility.

 Auxiliary organizations

-The Auxiliary to the Sons of Union Veterans of the Civil War (ASUVCW) was first organized in 1883 and by 1894 had adopted it current name.
-Membership is open to women who are lineal or collateral descendants of soldiers, sailors or marines regularly mustered and honorably discharged from the United States Army, Navy, Marine Corps, or Revenue Cutter Service/Coast Guard during the Civil War.
-Additionally, membership is open to mothers, wives, widows, daughters and legally adopted daughters of SUVCW members.
-Associate memberships are available to women who do not qualify through their lineal or collateral heritage, but who demonstrate a genuine interest in the Civil War and can subscribe to the purpose and objects of the Auxiliary.
-Junior Membership is open to young ladies of at least eight years of age.
+The Auxiliary to the Sons of Union Veterans of the Civil War (ASUVCW) was first organized in 1883 and by 1894 had adopted its current name.
+Membership is open to women who are lineal or collateral descendants of soldiers, sailors, or marines regularly mustered and honorably discharged from the United States Army, Navy, Marine Corps, or Revenue Cutter Service/Coast Guard during the Civil War.
+Additionally, membership is open to mothers, wives, widows, daughters, and legally adopted daughters of SUVCW members.
+Associate memberships are available to women who do not qualify through their lineal or collateral heritage but who demonstrate a genuine interest in the Civil War and can subscribe to the purpose and objects of the Auxiliary.
+Junior Membership is open to young ladies at least eight years of age.

 In addition to SUVCW and ASUVCW, three other organizations comprise the Allied Orders of the Grand Army of the Republic.
 These organizations are: 1) the Daughters of Union Veterans of the Civil War (DUVCW), 2) the Ladies of the Grand Army of the Republic (LGAR), and 3) the Woman's Relief Corps (WRC).